bugcrowd/test-summary-buildkite-plugin/README.md

 * `type:` one of `junit`, `tap` or `oneline`.
 * `encoding:` The file encoding to use.
 Defaults to `UTF-8`.
 * `strip_colors:` Remove ANSI color escape sequences.
 Defaults to `false`.
+* `crop:` (`oneline` type only) Number of lines to crop from the start and end of the file, to get around defaults headers and footers.
+Eg

+      crop:
+        start: 3
+        end: 2

 ### Formatter